-In the case of the serve toss my intent is for the ball to go up having… very little rotation on it.
+In the case of the serve toss, my intent is for the ball to go up having… very little rotation on it.

-This little, powerful tip has worked magic for me: the arm relaxes, the grip on the ball is light and the hand opens so that the fingers do not affect the release of it.
+This little powerful tip has worked magic for me: the arm relaxes, the grip on the ball is light, and the hand opens so that the fingers do not affect the release of it.

-Try it next time you practice your serve or you’re in a tight match situation – push the ball up with almost no rotation.
+Try it next time you practice your serve or when you’re in a tight match situation – push the ball up with almost no rotation.
 You might just fix your inconsistent serve toss forever.